-- b.
-Compare two decimals to thousandths based on meanings of the digits in each place, and record the results of the comparisons using >, =, and <. - 4.
+- Compare two decimals to thousandths based on meanings of the digits in each place, using >, =, and < symbols to record the results of comparisons. - 4.
 Use place value understanding to round decimals to any place.

-□ 5.NBT.B.
+5.NBT.B.
 Perform operations with multi-digit whole numbers and with decimals to hundredths.

-5. Demonstrate fluency for multiplication of multi-digit whole numbers using the standard algorithm.
-Include two-digit × four-digit numbers and, three-digit × three-digit numbers.
+5. Demonstrate fluency for multiplication of Fluently multiply-multi-digit whole numbers using the standard algorithm.
+Include two-digit × four-digit numbers and, three-digit

+× three-digit numbers.